-Takeda is a global, values-based, R&D-driven biopharmaceutical company with a diverse portfolio, engaged primarily in the research, development, production and global commercialization of pharmaceutical products.
+Takeda is a patient-focused, values-based, R&D-driven global biopharmaceutical company with a diverse portfolio, engaged primarily in the research, development, production and global commercialization of biopharmaceutical products.
 Takeda focuses on five key business areas: Gastroenterology ("GI"), Rare Diseases, Plasma-Derived Therapies ("PDT") Immunology, Oncology and Neuroscience.
-Our R&D efforts are focused on four therapeutic areas: Gastrointestinal and Inflammation, Neuroscience, Oncology, and Rare Genetics and Hematology.
+Our R&D efforts are focused on core therapeutic areas: Gastrointestinal and Inflammation, Neuroscience and Oncology.
 We also make targeted R&D investments in PDT and Vaccines.
+We are committed to rare diseases, and many of the life-transforming medicines we are pursuing will treat rare diseases in our core therapeutic areas as well as in PDT.
+We are investing in new capabilities and next-generation platforms internally and through a network of partnerships.
+We are embracing data and digital technologies to improve the quality of innovation and accelerate execution.
 We focus on developing innovative medicines that make a difference in people's lives by advancing the frontier of new treatment options and leveraging our collaborative R&D engine and capabilities to create a robust, modality-diverse pipeline.
-We focus on the highest unmet need, both in rare and more prevalent conditions, to deliver high-quality medicines and vaccines to patients and communities as quickly as possible.
+We focus on high unmet medical needs, both in rare and more prevalent conditions, to deliver high-quality medicines and vaccines to patients and communities as quickly as possible.
 We have a presence in approximately 80 countries and regions, a network of manufacturing sites around the world, and major research centers in Japan and the United States.

-We are also committed to our three imperatives powered by data, digital and technology.
-Patient - We responsibly translate science into highly innovative, life-transforming medicines and vaccines, and accelerate access to improve lives worldwide.
-People - We create an exceptional people experience.
-Planet - We protect our planet.
+We are also committed to our three imperatives powered by data, digital and technology: Patient - We responsibly translate science into highly innovative, life-transforming medicines and vaccines, and accelerate access to improve lives worldwide; People - We create an exceptional people experience; Planet - We protect our planet.

-Our 242-year history started in 1781, when Chobei Takeda began selling traditional Japanese and Chinese herbal medicines in Doshomachi, Osaka.
-After Japan's Meiji Restoration opened the country to increase overseas trade in the late 1860s, we were one of the first companies to begin importing western medicines into Japan.
+Our 243-year history started in 1781, when Chobei Takeda began selling traditional Japanese and Chinese herbal medicines in Doshomachi, Osaka.
+After Japan's Meiji Restoration opened the country to increased overseas trade in the late 1860s, we were one of the first companies to begin importing western medicines into Japan.
 In 1895, we began our pharmaceutical manufacturing business, and our research division was formed in 1914, allowing us to begin to discover our own pharmaceutical products.
 In 1925, we were incorporated as Chobei Takeda & Co., Ltd. and our name was later changed to Takeda Pharmaceutical Company Limited.
 In 1949, our shares were listed on the Tokyo and Osaka stock exchanges.
-We began expanding into overseas markets in the 1960s, first in Asia and, subsequently, other markets around the world.
+We began expanding into overseas markets in the 1960s; first in Asia and, subsequently, other markets around the world.
 We began enhancing our overseas business infrastructure in the late 1990s, with the formation of new subsidiaries in the U.S. and Europe.